 - An adult who spends more time with children and teenagers than their own adult friends.
 Some adults naturally enjoy the presence of children and teens.
 However, if these adults regularly surround themselves with children and teens and do not appear to have appropriate interactions with other adults, it could constitute a red flag.

 - An adult who regularly discusses sexual behavior or feelings with children and teens.
 That adult may also send teenagers inappropriate content, including videos and other sexual material.

 - Frequently has “special friends” of a certain age range or appearance, which may change from year to year.
 An adult may become closer to specific children than seems appropriate or necessary, including taking that child for special trips or spending excessive time alone with that child.

 There have been several high-profile recent sex abuse cases in the media.
 These cases highlight that sexual abuse does not occur in a vacuum.
-Often there are abusers and institutions that harbor these dangerous childhood sexual abusers.
+Often there are institutions that harbor these dangerous childhood sexual abusers.
 Institutions, managers, and coworkers who turn a blind eye to red flags can – and should – be held accountable for their actions.
-Some of the most recent cases of sexual abuse in the media have included cases against the Catholic Church, USA Gymnastics, USA Swimming, and the Boy Scouts of America.
+Some of the most recent cases of sexual abuse in the media have included cases against the Catholic Church, the Southern Baptist Church, USA Gymnastics, USA Swimming, and the Boy Scouts of America.